minad/consult/README.md

     This command can be invoked from the minibuffer.
 In that case the history stored in the minibuffer-history-variable is used.

-### Navigation and Search
+### Minor and Major modes

-  * `consult-line` (`-symbol-at-point`, `-from-isearch`): Select from matching lines.
-Supports live preview and recursive editing.
-There are two variants, which search for the symbol at point and for the most recent isearch string respectively.
-  * `consult-goto-line`: Jump to line number enhanced with live preview.
-This is a drop-in replacement for `goto-line`.
-  * `consult-mark`: Jump to a marker in the `mark-ring`.
-Supports live preview and recursive editing.
-  * `consult-global-mark`: Jump to a marker in the `global-mark-ring`.
-Supports live preview and recursive editing.
-  * `consult-outline`: Jump to a heading of the outline.
-Supports live preview and recursive editing.
-  * `consult-imenu`: Jump to imenu item.
-Supports live preview, recursive editing and narrowing.
-  * `consult-error`: Jump to an error.
-Supports live preview and recursive editing.
-In contrast to `consult-flycheck` it shows the line and is more general since it is not tied to a specific backend.
-  * `consult-flycheck`: Jump to flycheck error.
-Supports live preview and recursive editing.
-The command supports narrowing.
-Press `e SPC`, `w SPC`, `i SPC` to only show errors, warnings and infos respectively.
-This command requires to install the additional `consult-flycheck.el` package since the main `consult.el` package only depends on Emacs core components.
-  * `consult-flymake`: Jump to Flymake diagnostic, like `consult-flycheck`.
+  * `consult-minor-mode-menu`: Enable/disable minor mode.
+Supports narrowing to on/off/local/global modes by pressing `i/o/l/g SPC` respectively.
+  * `consult-mode-command`: Run a command from the currently active minor or major modes.
+Supports narrowing to local-minor/global-minor/major mode via the keys `l/g/m`.

 ### Miscellaneous

+  * `consult-websearch`: **EXPERIMENTAL** Query search engine with auto-completion.
+  * `consult-apropos`: Replacement for `apropos` with completion.
   * `consult-file-externally`: Select a file and open it externally, e.g. using `xdg-open` on Linux.
-  * `consult-multi-occur`: Replacement for `multi-occur` which uses `completing-read-multiple`.
   * `consult-completion-in-region`: Function which can be used as `completion-in-region-function`.
 This way, the minibuffer completion UI will be used for `completion-at-point`.
 This function is particularily useful in combination with Icomplete-vertical, since Icomplete does not provide its own `completion-in-region-function`.
 In contrast, Selectrum already comes with its own function.
-  * `consult-minor-mode-menu`: Enable/disable minor mode.
-Supports narrowing to on/off/local/global modes by pressing `i/o/l/g SPC` respectively.
-  * `consult-mode-command`: Run a command from the currently active minor or major modes.
-Supports narrowing to local-minor/global-minor/major mode via the keys `l/g/m`.
   * `consult-theme`: Select a theme and disable all currently enabled themes.
      Supports live preview of the theme while scrolling through the candidates.